No one does content marketing for the sake of it. Every campaign has a purpose.

 Adds Steps to Content Creation

-So if time and resources are at a premium, do you really want to add a bunch of tasks to the content production process?
+So if time, tools and resources are at a premium, do you really want to add a bunch of tasks to the content production process?

 Gated content requires you to build forms, landing pages, autoresponders, and more.
 Plus, what’s the point of gating your content if you don’t have a plan for how to segment, target and market to your new audience?